craigfrancis/php-is-literal-rfc/readme.md

 echo $twig->createTemplate('<p>Hi {{ name }}</p>')->render(['name' => $_GET['name']]);
 ```

-## Failed Solutions
+## Alternatives

+What follows are some alternatives, which have been around for years.

+They have barely made any difference to the amount of Injection or XSS vulnerabilities.

 ### Education

-Developer training has not worked, it simply does not scale (people start programming every day), and learning about every single issue is difficult.
+Developer training simply does not scale (people start programming every day), and learning about every single issue is difficult.

 Keeping in mind that programmers will frequently do just enough to complete their task (busy), where they often copy/paste a solution to their problem they find online (risky), modify it for their needs (risky), then move on.

-We cannot keep saying they 'need to be careful', and relying on them to never make a mistake.
+We cannot keep saying they 'need to be careful', and rely on them to never make a mistake.

 ### Escaping